MayamaTakeshi/redmine_rt/README.md

 ![Sample Usage](../assets/redmine_rt2.gif?raw=true)

-There is a companion webextension that adds some extra features (but you need to implement an app to publish messages):
+There is a companion webextension that adds some extra features like integration with PBXes (but you need to implement an app to publish messages):

   https://addons.mozilla.org/en-US/firefox/addon/redmine_rt/